sweeneychris/RpolyPlusPlus/README.md

 =========================================

-A three-stage algorithm for finding roots of polynomials with real coefficients as outlined in: "A Three-Stage Algorithm for Real Polynomaials Using Quadratic Iteration" by Jenkins and Traub, SIAM 1970.
+A three-stage algorithm for finding roots of polynomials with real coefficients as outlined in: "A Three-Stage Algorithm for Real Polynomials Using Quadratic Iteration" by Jenkins and Traub, SIAM 1970.
 Please note that this variant is different than the complex-coefficient version, and is estimated to be up to 4 times faster.